andreadesalve/DID-JWT/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Run scripts by using node
+Configure the execution of the program using https://github.com/andreadesalve/DID-JWT/blob/main/src/config.json and run the scripts by using node
    ```sh
    node /path/to/script
    ```